KMahoney/vegen/README.md

 });
 ```

-The `get()` function returns the current state, and `set()` updates the state and triggers a re-render of only the changed parts of the DOM.
+The `update(currentState => newState)` function updates the state and triggers a re-render of only the changed parts of the DOM.